 What Is Face Milling?

 Face milling is a process used to cut material from the top face of a workpiece.
-Face milling is done using a milling machine or a machine center, and uses an end mill, fly cutters, or shell mill tools.
+Face milling is done using a milling machine or a machining center and typically uses tools such as shell mills, fly cutters, or specialized face mills.
 All of these tools achieve a similar result, which is to remove material from the top surface of a workpiece.
-Shell mills are one of the most common tools used to parallel workpiece surfaces or create fine surface finishes.
+Shell mills are one of the most common tools used to create parallel surfaces or achieve fine surface finishes.

 What Is Face Milling Used For?